EugenMayer/gocd-boilerplate/README.md

 1. Set `Docker Image` to `gocd/gocd-agent-alpine-3.6:v17.11.0` (you can have anything in here, see the notes below)

 Save.

+1. Now create a pipeline and add a `sh` job which does `ls && and` and save
+1. edit the job again and go to job settings, should be http://localhost:8153/go/admin/pipelines/test/stages/defaultStage/job/defaultJob/settings
+1. under `Elastic Profile Id` select `test`

 You should already have a pipeline inside your pipilines referencing this image `test` in its job, which will just make an `ls && env`
 Run it :)